 Data collected by consulting firm Bestbrokers shows that in the technology sector alone, there have already been 211,033 layoffs in 2024 and approximately 260,000 in 2023.

 Furthermore, Zuckerberg’s attributed the wave of layoffs in tech companies to an attempt to flatten the internal structure at the company, reduce bureaucracy, and streamline decision-making.
 Moving fast has become a matter of survival for tech companies, which must react immediately to the slightest change in their competitors’ strategy.
-Failure to do so can condemn them to years of recovery, as is happening to Intel.
+Failure to do so can condemn them to years of recovery, similar to what's happening to Intel.

 Image | Samsung